Annual Symposium & Banquet

 The Grand Californian Hotel ~ Anaheim, California

 Hotel reservations are now being accepted for SETP's Annual Symposium & Banquet!
 We recommend that you book a room early to ensure you receive the group rate, even if you are uncertain of your attendance.
 You can always cancel the room if necessary (please review the hotel cancellation policy).
-The last day to book a room at the group rate is 4 September 2019 unless the block sells out prior to this date, then prevailing rates may apply.
+The last day to book a room at the group rate is 2 September 2020 unless the block sells out prior to this date, then prevailing rates may apply.
 Rooms are subject to availability.
 You can book your room using the reservation links below or by calling 714-520-5005 Monday-Friday from 8am-5pm PDT.

-Active Duty or DoD Employees: This year's government block will be located at the Disneyland Hotel.
+This year's government block will be located at the Disneyland Hotel.
 This is the only hotel where you can receive this rate.
 Please use this link HERE to book your room at this rate if you are active duty military or a DoD employee.
 I.D. will be required at the time of check-in.

-63rd Annual Symposium & Banquet - Call for Papers
+64th Annual Symposium & Banquet - Call For Papers

 CALL FOR PAPERS

-Since 1957, professionals in the international flight test community have gathered at the annual “S&B” to exchange lessons learned, focus on new and emerging concepts, and engage in the pursuit of enhanced flight test safety and efficiency.
-The foundation for this endeavor has always been the presentation of technical papers from Society members and the flight test community at large.
-Whether you’re a flight test “gray beard,” a newly minted TPS grad, or someone in between, we all have something to contribute.
-Many of your lessons learned (and relearned) are germane to why our Society exists, and should be submitted for consideration at this year’s event.
-Please share your knowledge, share your issues, share your solutions.
+Since 1957, professionals in the international flight test community have gathered amongst friends and colleagues at the annual “S&B” to discuss new and emerging concepts and share lessons learned in the pursuit of enhanced flight test safety, effectiveness, and efficiency.
+The foundation for this interchange is the presentation of technical papers from SETP members and the flight test community at large.

-Papers for the 2019 Symposium will be selected on the basis of their potential to educate and enlighten attendees.
+Papers for the 2020 Symposium will be selected on the basis of their potential to educate and enlighten attendees.
 Technical content is paramount; tailor your submission to provide value to a diverse international audience.
 Plan on taking no more than 30 minutes, including 5 minutes for audience questions.